datagovsg/datagovsg-datasets/README.md

-# Data.gov.sg-Datasets
+# Data.gov.sg Datasets
-A repository to track dataset request, issues and suggestions.
+This repository is to help track dataset requests, issues and suggestions.